About this guide

 Consider switching to energy-efficient lighting.
 Most homes could halve the amount of energy used for lighting by using more efficient technologies.

-- Check that electrical appliances like microwaves, kettles, televisions, home entertainment systems and gaming consoles are turned off at the wall so they're not drawing electricity while on standby.
+- Check that electrical appliances like microwaves and TVs are turned off at the wall.

 Leaves and composting

-Alternatively, use autumn's supply of dried leaves in your compost.
-A healthy compost mix needs quite a lot of carbon-rich organic material (about 75%) such as dried leaves or clippings to balance out food scraps.
+- Use dried leaves in your compost.
+A healthy compost mix needs a lot of carbon-rich organic material (about 75%) to balance out food scraps.
 Place dried materials in layers and cover with some fresh organic material.
-Add some water without soaking everything.
-Don't forget to get some air into the compost to make managing compost more effective.

-The smoke from burning leaves contains a number of toxic and irritating particles and gases.
-If the tiny particles are inhaled, they can lodge in the lungs and stay there for years, increasing the risk of infection and reducing lung capacity.
-For babies, smokers, the elderly and those with heart and lung disease or those who already suffer from asthma and other breathing disorders, leaf burning can be extremely hazardous.
+Smoke from burning leaves contains toxic gases and particles.
+If particles are inhaled, they can lodge in the lungs and stay there for years.
+This increases the risk of infection and reduced lung capacity.

 Planting for a seasonal harvest

 Autumn is a good time for planting.
-If you want to grow your own vegetables, start planting now for harvesting over the coming seasons.
-Search online to identify which climatic zone you live in and for ideas on what to plant and when.
-Then over the coming months you'll be able to harvest your own crop straight from the garden.
-Think fresh, home-grown flavours and the food transport kilometres you'll save.
+If growing vegetables, start planting now for harvesting over the coming seasons.
+Search online to identify your climate zone and ideas on what to plant and when.

 Style savvy without the waste

-- Before you head off on a shopping expedition for the new season's wardrobe, give some thought to what you actually need and what you already have in your wardrobe.
+- Before shopping for the new season's wardrobe, consider what you actually need and what you already have.

-- Consider buying second-hand items.
-Not only does this cut down on resources, there are some great bargains to be found in vintage stores and op shops.
+- Consider second-hand items to cut down on resources.
+There are great bargains in vintage stores and op shops.

-- Buy clothing that will last through the seasons rather than throwaway items you will need to replace.
-There are a range of eco-fabrics now available such as lyocell, soy fabric and organic cotton—take the time to read the label so you know exactly what you are getting.
+- Buy clothing that will last through the seasons rather than throwaway-items you will need to replace.
+There are a range of eco-fabrics available such as lyocell, soy fabric and organic cotton.

-- Select some basic wardrobe items and complement these with a few key seasonal pieces.
+- Select some basic wardrobe items and complement with a few key seasonal pieces.